 And then entered the cloud.
 Techies started doing the testing on the private cloud as it was considered a safer bet and also more robust.
 With the public cloud providers joining in the race and soon leading in it, interest in big data (like Hadoop and equivalent) has increased multi-fold.
 Companies like Microsoft, Amazon, Google which are the providers of big data have a huge contribution to this.
 They are the ones who have scaled it up like never before.

 IoT has a different story, to connect the actuators or sensors and getting feedback is there available for a long time.
 NASA is doing it for 50 years.
 They are collecting key data from the rockets and getting some conclusions based on the figures in a quick time.
 However, what was the reason why only companies like NASA were doing it and now it’s envisaged soon IoT will become a norm?
 The answer is price.
 With so much focus and its great usability insight and also major players spending a good amount of money on its R&D, the price of doing so has come down to a stage where everything from our thermostats to our washing machines will now be connected to our friendly internet.

 An overall summation is we are in the process of automating these sensor devices using smart grids, learning systems, and data collection to do the analysis, we have to use public clouds to make the application of IoT technology easy on our pocket.

-In near future, if you get your health report or electricity bill or health check report of your smart driverless car you would know cloud has major contribution to make it happen and make it so seamless in our life.
+In near future, if you get your health report or electricity bill, or health check report of your smart driverless car you would know the cloud has a major contribution to make it happen and make it so seamless in our life.
 What do you say, isn’t it a natural evolution of technology?